-- Grid of overland flow roughness scaling parameters (set to = 1.0 until calibration is performed) - Grid of surface retention depth scaling parameters (set to = 1.0 until calibration is performed)
+- Grid of latitude and longitude values (often required for proper geo-referencing of irregular gridded data in netcdf - in units of decimal degrees) - Grid of overland flow roughness scaling parameters (set to = 1.0 until calibration is performed) - Grid of surface retention depth scaling parameters (set to = 1.0 until calibration is performed)

-Data is passed to/from the LSM grid to the terrain routing grid via a disaggregation/aggregation scheme described in Gochis and Chen (2003).
-The main requirement to enable the coarse-fine grid functionality is that terrain grid must exactly match the extent of the LSM grid and its dimensions must be integer multiples of the LSM grid.
-Given the need to interpolate, georeference and clip grids from different sources, resolutions and spatial projections, it is highly advantageous to use a Geographical Information System (GIS).
-In the following paragraphs we provide an example procedure to create these grids, in netcdf format using the ESRI ArcGIS system.
+During runtime, selected model state and flux variables are passed to/from the LSM grid to the terrain routing grid via a disaggregation/aggregation scheme described above in Section 3.3. , In WRF-Hydro version 3.0 the main requirement to enable the coarse-fine grid functionality is that the terrain grid must exactly match the extent of the LSM grid and its dimensions must be integer multiples of the LSM grid.
+The integer multiple between these grids, called the aggregation factor, can vary from 1 to n.
+Given the need to interpolate, georeference and clip grids from different sources, resolutions and spatial projections, it is highly advantageous to use a Geographical Information System (GIS) or other geoprocessing libraries that are now available through common scripting languages like R or Python.
+Below we first provide a brief overview of a complete ArcGIS tool, called the 'WRF-Hydro GIS Tool', that was created to help users automatically create a high resolution routing input file using the 'geogrid' file described above and a high resolution topography dataset or 'digital elevation model' (DEM).
+A fully-detailed User's Manal for the WRF-Hydro GIS Tool is available online at (???) and user's are referred to it for step by step instruction.
+Next, we provide an example procedure to manually create these grids, in netcdf format using the ESRI ArcGIS system.
 Many other methods could be used as well so long as care is taken to accurately map the LSM and terrain grids to one another.
 NCAR and others in the hydro-informatics community are presently developing automated algorithms for developing these data layers using other GIS packages such as GRASS or MapWindow.